msomali/msomali/README.md

-I’m looking to collaborate on dart/flutter, python/django/fastapi, js, c#/.net & php
+dart/flutter, python/django/fastapi, js/react/nextjs/typescript, c#/.net & php
-X @waka_walid

 <!---
 msomali/msomali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.